awslabs/gluonts/docs/tutorials/hyperparameter_tuning/hp_tuning_with_optuna.md

 from gluonts.evaluation import Evaluator
 ```

-An example that tune the DeepAR estimator on elctricity dataset via Optuna.
-We choose two hyperparameters num_layers and hidden_size to optimize.
+An example that tune the DeepAR estimator on electricity dataset via Optuna.
+We choose two hyperparameters `num_layers` and `hidden_size` to optimize.

 Define an Objective class used in tuning process of Optuna.
 With `__init__` function, initialize the dataset, prediction_length, freq and metric_type(means what metric to be used to evaluate the DeepAREstimator).